ChrisMuba/ChrisMuba/README.md

 *

 📚 Current Learning<br>
 I'm currently learning and experimenting AI/ML.
-My goal is to leverage AI/ML to unlock deeper insights from HR data.<br>
+My goal is to leverage AI to unlock deeper insights from HR data.<br>
 I'm excited about the potential of these technologies and am eager to apply my learning to real-world projects.<br>
 <br>